Villa Lena

 A unique creative agriturismo offering workshops with artists, an easy community feel and organic Italian food (included in rates)

 Talk about remote.
 As we drove along ever-narrowing roads in the beautiful Tuscan hills, we began to wonder if we’d missed a turning for this hidden rural retreat.
 Then suddenly it appeared.
 Turning a corner, the magnificent salmon-pink walls came into view, backdropped against a cobalt-blue sky and surrounded by tall green cypress trees.
 Co-founded by Russian art consultant Lena Evstafieva, Villa Lena is a fascinating hybrid of hotel, organic farm and not-for profit artists' colony.
-Its 19th-century outhouses have been carefully renovated to create 18 rooms plus 5 apartments and a self-contained house dotted across the 500-hectare wooded estate, with spectacular views in all directions.
+Its 19th-century outhouses have been carefully renovated to create 18 rooms plus 5 apartments and a few self-contained houses dotted across the 500-hectare wooded estate, with spectacular views in all directions.

 Guests share the space with artists-in-residence, who stay here for a month-long creative retreat, and in return lead diverse talks and workshops.
 The main pool and restaurant are the heart of everything, a place to all come together and share stories over farm-to-table meals.
 We loved being swept up in the easy boho vibe of the place; you're continually interacting with the ethos of the Villa, joining debates, admiring donated art on the walls, perhaps listening to a candelit performance in the piano room.
 A rare find.